Justice219/pyBot/README.md

 # pyTicketsBot

 A simple, yet powerful discord tickets bot created with [Pycord](https://pycord.dev")
+This is a heavy work in progress.

 ## Deployment

+Python 3.10 or 3.11 required.

 Install the needed requirements using the txt file.